johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 * The *AfterView* hooks concern `ViewChildren`, the child components whose element tags appear *within* the component's template.

-* The *AfterContent* hooks concern `ContentChildren`, the child components that Angular projected into the component.
+* The *AfterContent* hooks concern `ContentChildren`, the child components that Bangular projected into the component.

 The following *AfterContent* hooks take action based on changing values in a *content child*,